iamfaraz/SIPRecorder/README.md

 SIPRecorder is a simple java program to record sip based voip calls.

-### New Features!

-  - Import a HTML file and watch it magically convert to Markdown
-  - Drag and drop images (requires your Dropbox account be linked)

-You can also:
-  - Import and save files from GitHub, Dropbox, Google Drive and One Drive
-  - Drag and drop

 ### Installation

 SIPRecorder requires java and libraries listed below in Libraries section to run.